The Caps are dealing with an unexpected break. They hope to use it to recover and reset.

 “It feels like we’ve been playing the season for a long time, but I know we’re still pretty early in the year, so it’s a good time for guys to reset their bodies,” he said.

-Notes: Michael Peca was added to Coach Peter Laviolette’s staff as a player development coach.
+Note: Michael Peca was added to Coach Peter Laviolette’s staff as a player development coach.
 Peca, who will mostly work with the taxi squad, played under Laviolette with the New York Islanders in the early 2000s.
 A two-time Selke Trophy winner, Peca played for six teams during a 14-year NHL career.

 Read more on hockey: